astorDev/bithovin/btc-encoding-hashes.md

+---
+status: prototype
+type: article
+---

+# {Title}

+What would happen if Elliptic curves cryptography will be hacked?
+Gladly we will still be protected once more.. (public key -> address)

+So with all that cryptography I can easily share my bitcoin address: 13WkPuWEYaCTEJwGMW7fYUiYdazF5SR75H on the internet, knowing no one will be able to still my bitcoin.
+I don't mind if someone send me some, though. 😉

 # Structure

 - [ ] Point to the previous article and that in it we've generated a bitcoin private and public key